Migracode-Barcelona/HTML-CSS-Challenges/README.md

 You are encouraged to use Google to help you find the answers to these problems.

+## 👩‍🔧 To work on the website from inside your CodeSpace or Visual Studio:

+Press Ctrl + Shift + P (Cmd + Shift + P on mac) and type: `CodeSwing: Open Swing...`

+Press Enter, when you see `/workspaces/htmlcss-zoo/`, press Enter again.
+You should see the website preview on the right!

 ## 1) Introduction

 First of all, we don’t want the logo to have a purple border.
 The logo has an ID of logo, make sure this has no border.